Disturbing video and a person questioned. Here are the key developments in the Nancy Guthrie case - Local News 8

 January 31

 Nancy Guthrie joins her family for dinner and game night Saturday evening, Ubering to her older daughter Annie’s nearby home around 5:32 p.m.
-Hours later, family members drop her back home.
+Hours later, her son-in-law, Tommaso Cioni, drove her home.
 Guthrie’s garage door opens at approximately 9:48 p.m. and closes at 9:50 p.m.

 “It is that time we assume that Nancy’s home and probably going to bed,” Pima County Sheriff Chris Nanos said at a news conference a few days after her disappearance.

-Note: CORRECTION: An earlier version of this story incorrectly reported the timeframe that residents are being asked to share footage from on January 31.
-The alert did not specify whether it was morning or night.